paymill/paymill-example-ios-parse-honeystore/README.md

 Business Logic

 In Business Logic we implement Product and StoreController.
-Products are items that we sell on our store, when appliation run we download them from PARSE and then show in our store.
+Products are items that we sell on our store, when appliation run we download them from PARSE and then show them in our store.
 StoreController we use to store all data about our store like Cart and Products.

 Screens